 Scrambling, Rakshata nearly leaped out of her chair onto the floor, where she grabbed the object, a small picture frame, and with an uncharacteristic obsessive energy, looked the frame over for any dents or cracks, and then the picture itself to see if she had damaged it in a way.
 Inwardly sighing in relief when she saw that there was no damage, Rakshata brushed her finger across the picture, which was that of a young tan skinned girl dressed in Indian garb holding up a lotus flower in her hand toward the camera.
 Her eyes softened further when she looked at the affection displayed in the girl's eyes.
 "I'm sorry Sati."

 With more care than she usually displayed toward inanimate objects, she carefully placed the photo back on her desk, exactly on the spot it had been before she had kicked it over.
 At that point, a knock at the door sounded from the other side of the office.
-"It's open." she called out.
+"It's open," she called out.

 The door then opened to reveal a young Indian woman dressed in a Black Knights officers uniform with a lab coat covering it.
-"We've completed repairs to the Guren Nishiki, as well as the enhancements you requested." the woman smiled.
+"We've completed repairs to the Guren Nishiki, as well as the enhancements you requested," the woman smiled.
 "Your son is in top form now, Colonel."

 "Daughter."
 Rakshata corrected.

 The other woman looked confused.
-"What?"
+"Excuse me?"

-At that, Rakshata leered as if she should have known better.
+After a second however, Rakshata's focused back on the subject.
 "Then you should know that particular child is my daughter, my only daughter.
 You would think my personal assistant would be able to tell that much."

-"Hmmm… Perhaps there is hope for you yet."
-Rakshata replied.
+"Hmmm… Perhaps there is hope for you yet," Rakshata replied.
 That's when another memory occurred to her.
 "Were you able to forward my previous request to Bapu?"

-"As if I have to explain anything to that bastard."
-Rakshata stated offhandedly with some measure of annoyance.
+"As if I have to explain anything to that bastard," Rakshata stated offhandedly with some measure of annoyance.
 "Tomorrow morning, contact him again and tell him 'unless you want to be the puppet governor of Area 21 forever, do not waste my time with stupid questions and just send me what I asked for.'"

 "So?
 I wouldn't care if he was the Avatar of Shakti.
-I have absolutely no patience for men who waste my time."
-Rakshata replied as she lit her nearby tobacco pipe and drew it to her mouth.
+I have absolutely no patience for men who waste my time," Rakshata replied as she lit her nearby tobacco pipe and drew it to her mouth.

 Rakshata rolled her eyes at the display.
-"Oh very well Janni.
+"Oh very well Neha.
 Just tell the geezer that 'Colonel Chawla wants to talk to him directly' and I'll bring him down a notch myself.
 In the meantime, get yourself home before you fall apart; I don't like assistants who complain about being overworked."

 Taking her cue, the assistant left as quickly as she had come in, leaving Rakshata alone in her office once more.
 Stifling a yawn, she turned and regarded the picture on her front desk, and wondered what things would have been like if the person in that photograph had still been with her…